V3NoM99/V3NoM99/README.md

 - 👋 Hi, I’m @V3NoM99
-- 👀 I’m interested in Software development and AI, especially Machine Learning and Deep Learning techniques for Business analysis and Image and Video-sequence analysis and classification.
+- - 🌱 I’m attending the third year of Computer Science Bachelor's dgree at University of Verona
-- 🌱 I’m currently learning Computer Science at Univr
+- 👀 I’m interested in AI, especially Machine Learning and Deep Learning techniques for Business predictions and Image and Video-sequence analysis and classification.